Minimizing Sensitivity to Model Misspecification: Main results

 \end{assumption}

-Part (i) of Assumption~\ref{ass:Expansion} describes our asymptotic framework, where the assumption $\epsilon n \rightarrow c$ is required to ensure that the squared worst-case bias (of order $\epsilon$) and the variance (of order $1/n$) of the estimators for $\delta_{\theta_0}$ are asymptotically of the same order, so that MSE provides a meaningful balance between bias and variance also asymptotically.
-Part (ii) requires $\delta_{\theta_0}$ to be sufficiently smooth in $\theta_0$, so that a first-order Taylor expansion provides a good local approximation of $\delta_{\theta_0}$.
-Part (iii) imposes similar smoothness assumption on $f_{\theta_0}(y)$ in $\theta_0$.
-The first condition in part (iii) is just continuity in Hellinger distance, and the second condition is very similar, but also involves the score of the model.
-The last condition in part (iii) is a standard condition of differentiability in quadratic mean (see, e.g., equation (5.38) in Van der Vaart, 2000).
-Part (iv) of the assumption requires that our distance measure $d(\theta,\theta(\eta))$ converges to the associated norm for small values $\epsilon$ in a smooth fashion.
-Finally, part (v) requires invertibility of $H_{\eta}^{-1}$ and $\Omega_{\eta}^{-1}$, and uniform boundedness of various derivatives and of the $(2+\nu)$-th moment of $\nabla_\theta \log f_{\theta(\eta)}(y) $.
-Notice that invertibility of $H_{\theta(\eta)}$ is {\it not} required for our results.
+Part (i) of Assumption~\ref{ass:Expansion} describes our asymptotic framework, where the assumption $\epsilon n \rightarrow c$ is required to ensure that the squared worst-case bias (of order $\epsilon$) and the variance (of order $1/n$) of the estimators for $\delta_{\beta_0,\pi_0}$ are asymptotically of the same order, so that the MSE provides a meaningful balance between bias and variance asymptotically.
+Part (ii) requires $\delta_{\beta_0,\pi_0}$ to be sufficiently smooth in $\pi_0$, so that a first-order Taylor expansion provides a good local approximation to $\delta_{\beta_0,\pi_0}$.

+Part (iii) of Assumption~\ref{ass:Expansion} is a smoothness assumption on $f_{\beta_0,\pi_0}(y)$ in $\pi_0$.
+Those conditions may not look intuitive, in particular when $\pi_0$ is infinite-dimensional, so we want to discuss that assumption in some more detail here for the case of the semi-parametric mixture models introduced in Section~\ref{subsec_semipar}, where$ f_{\beta_0,\pi_0}(y) = \int_{\cal A} \, g_{\beta_0}(y|a) \, \pi_0(a) \, da$.
+In that case we have